Four Ways to Counter the FedEx/UPS Weight Charges

 About Promotions Fulfillment Center

 At PFC, our clients’ success is our number one priority.
-Since 1974, PFC has delivered outstanding results, with turnkey solutions in fulfillmente-commercerebatessweepstakescoupons and contact center – all backed by leading technology.
-Brands who partner with PFC have historically achieved considerable cost savings in excess of 35 percent and have significantly improved their turn times.
-PFC allows clients to focus on their big picture business goals, while skillfully managing all the details.
+Since 1974, PFC has delivered outstanding results, with turnkey solutions in fulfillment, e-commerce, and contact center – all backed by leading technology.
+Brands that partner with PFC have historically achieved considerable cost savings in excess of 35 percent and have significantly improved their turn times.
+PFC allows clients to focus on their big-picture business goals while skillfully managing all the details.
 For more information call (800) 493-7063.

 Sources: F. Curtis Barry, Parcel Media